Is your content marketing perfectly tailored for your audience? It’s easy to fall foul of a few common mistakes when writing about your business.

 So to give you a helping hand, let’s check some well-trodden misconceptions that need to be dispelled:

-It’s time to ditch the traditional paragraph structure.
+It’s time to ditch the traditional paragraph structure in B2B writing.
 Writing clearly structured paragraphs is good in essays, but bad for business.
 Shorter, punchier sentences resonate far more with a modern audience.
 Why else would Twitter’s limit of 140 characters be so popular?

 An email packed with information is an email ignored.
 As the old adage goes: throw me a ball and I’ll catch it, throw me three and I’ll drop them all.
 Accept that they won’t study your email content and write for a reader that’s busy, with only the time to scan the information quickly.